The topology of closed manifolds with quasi-constant sectional curvature: Introduction

 The aim of this paper is to describe the topology of a family of conformally flat manifolds admitting a local vector field with respect to which the curvature is quasi-constant.
 This hypothesis is similar in spirit to the one used by Goldman and Kamishima (\cite{Go-Kam}), but in our case the vector field is not a conformal Killing field, in general, and the methods of the proof are rather different coming from foliations and Cheeger-Gromov's theory.

-The spaces under consideration are closed manifolds admitting a Riemannian metric of quasi-constant sectional curvature of dimension $n\geq 3$.
+The first family of spaces under consideration here are manifolds admitting a Riemannian metric of quasi-constant sectional curvature of dimension $n\geq 3$ (see the definition below).
 These spaces were first studied from a geometrical point of view by Boju and Popescu in \cite{BP} and coincide with the $k$-special conformally flat spaces considered earlier in a different context by B.-Y.Chen and K.Yano (\cite{H,CY}).
 These were further analyzed by Ganchev and Mihova in \cite{GM}.
 It was noticed in \cite{BF,H} and later in \cite{GM} that these are locally conformally flat manifolds for $n\geq 4$.

-\begin{definition} The (metric of the) Riemannian manifold $M$ is {\em globally $1$-QC} with respect to a line field $\xi$, called {\em distinguished} line field, if the sectional curvature function is constant along a cone of 2-planes making a constant angle $\theta(p)\in (0,\frac{\pi}{2})$ with $\xi$, in every point $p\in M$.
-Furthermore the metric is {\em globally} $1$-QC if there exists some line field $\xi$ and an angle function $\theta$ as above. \end{definition}